scylladb/cpp-rust-driver/docs/source/topics/observability/metrics.md

 The [`errors`] field contains information about the occurrence of requests and connection timeouts.
-Request timeouts occur when a request fails to get a timely response (default: 12 seconds).
-Pending request timeouts occur whens a request waits too long to be serviced by an assigned host.
-This can occur when too many requests are in-flight for a single host.
+Request timeouts occur when a request fails to get a timely response.
-Connection timeouts occur when the process of establishing new connections is unresponsive (default: 5 seconds).
+Connection timeouts occur when the process of establishing new connections is unresponsive.

 [`cass_session_get_metrics()`]: http://datastax.github.io/cpp-driver/api/struct.CassSession#1ab3773670c98c00290bad48a6df0f9eae
 [`CassMetrics`]: http://datastax.github.io/cpp-driver/api/struct.CassMetrics